eduardobcolombo/colombostips/config-03/README.md

 Note that we are using the prefix `COLOMBOSTIPS` for all env variables.

-The run the docker commands to spin up the application.
+## /zarf
+_A zarf is a holder, usually of ornamental metal, for a coffee cup without a handle._

+We are going to use this folder to store all the container configuration.

+To spin up a container with the example app you can use the below command:

 ```
+docker compose \
+-f zarf/docker-compose.yml \
-docker compose up -d --build
+up -d --build

 docker compose logs
 ```